Students must complete the student section in its entirety.

 Does the NACAC fee waiver apply to transfer or nontraditional students?

 The NACAC Request for Admission Application Fee Waiver form is only intended for students who are applying for direct matriculation to college from high school.
-Transfer and nontraditional students should contact the admission office of each school to which they are applying for information regarding possible institution-specific fee waivers.
+Transfer students should use the NACAC Request for Transfer Admission Application Fee Waiver Form and nontraditional students should contact the admission office of each school to which they are applying for information regarding possible institution-specific fee waivers.

 I am a homeschooled student.
 How can I obtain the necessary signature and seal to complete the form?